skick1234/DisTube/README.md

 - Voice and Queue Management: Handles voice channel connections, disconnections, and manages music queues efficiently.
 - Audio Filters: Offers built-in audio filters (bassboost, echo, karaoke, etc.) and allows for custom filter implementations.
 - Plugin System: Supports extensibility through plugins
-  > DisTube by default doesn't support any music sources.
-You have to use plugins to support them.
+  > DisTube does not have built-in support for music sources.
+You need to use plugins to add support for them.

 ## Requirement